bertBruynooghe/homepage/stimulusP/v2/index.md

 Several things to mention here:
 * the syntax for handling events is quite different compared to Stimulus:
-I didn't want complex parsing, so I depend on `Function` to get it working.
-(I do fancy native inline event handlers, but they're not supporting the custom events we'll need later.
-I'm deliberately breaking the convention not to use `Function`; if you insist, you can write you own version using JSON in `data-action` instead and parse it using `JSON.stringify`, but I found that too ugly.)
+(I wanted to use native inline event handlers, but they're not supporting the custom events we'll need later.
 * contrary to Stimulus, the name of the controller isn't passed along in the HMTL.
   Actions are strictly scoped to the closest data-controller ancestor.
 (Also see the part on targets and nested elements for more explanation.)